 **Packet of materials may also be mailed to 1750 Independence Ave, Kansas City, MO, 64106, Attn.
 PsyD Admissions.

-Students accepted into the Advanced Standing Track will not be eligible for courses specific to the geropsychology specialty offered by the PsyD program.
+Students accepted into Advanced Standing will not be awarded a master’s degree from KCU and will only be eligible for some of the Geropsychology courses offered by the KCU Clinical Psychology doctoral program.

 Students will be notified of their decision about Advanced Standing, once all materials have been submitted and reviewed.
 KCU reserves the right to grant or deny advanced standing to accepted applicants.
-KCU has a cap of 5 Advanced Standing students per cohort and applications will be reviewed on a first come, first serve basis.
+KCU has a cap of 5 Advanced Standing students per cohort and applications will be reviewed on a first-come, first-served basis.

 Transfer Credit Policy for Advanced Standing